A DIY radio station for people in immigration detention centres

 Second show: Stories of Hope by Kevin Davidson

 In this show Kevin talks to another Hear Me Out artist, Jonathan Russell, who led music sessions at Dover immigration detention centre for many years.
 They talk about the positive influence of KB, a person detained at the time, and they talk about some of music they created together with KB and the local community, including the song Jah Nuh Mek No Junk (God Don’t Make No Junk).
 KB has been released from detention and has been working with Kevin on a story podcast.
 In this show, KB shares one of his stories from his childhood in Sierra Leone.

 The two shows are interwoven by several songs created in detention centres.
 Examples of these are Hussein’s Song and Mek Yer Waistline Roll which were created on The Free Future project, a community exchange between people held at Harmondsworth immigration detention centre and members of Music In Mind in Uxbridge, West London.
 The two groups never met but they jointly created the music together.
 The project was led by Hear Me Out artists Yannis Zaronis and Camilo Tirado.
 Mek Your Waistline Roll was also Commended in the Koestler Trust Awards in 2017.

-DIY Radio 1 and 2 were presented by Russ Haynes from Chatterday Radio, edited by Ellen Jordan, and the jingle was developed by Simon Crab – which was created from phone alarms from around the world.
+DIY Radio 1 and 2 were presented by Russ Haynes from Chatterday Radio, edited by Eb Jordan, and the jingle was developed by Simon Crab – which was created from phone alarms from around the world.
 The cover artwork for DIY Radio 1 is by Megan Monismith and for DIY Radio 2 is by Geoff McFetridge, and both CDs were designed by Kirsty Whittaker.